reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 Our mock Websocket server file exposes a `forceGenerateNotifications` method to mimic pushing data out to the client.
 That depends on knowing the most recent notification timestamp, so we add a thunk we can dispatch that reads the latest timestamp from the cache state and tells the mock server to generate newer notifications.

 Inside of `onCacheEntryAdded`, we create a real `Websocket` connection to `localhost`.
+In a real app, this could be any kind of external subscription or polling connection you need to receive ongoing updates.
 Whenever the mock server sends us an update, we push all of the received notifications into the cache and re-sort it.

 When the cache entry is removed, we clean up the Websocket subscription.
 In this app, the notifications cache entry will never be removed because we never unsubscribe from the data, but it's important to see how the cleanup would work for a real app.